AriFordsham/GHCWiki/commentary/compiler/derive-functor.md

 # Support for deriving `Functor`, `Foldable`, and `Traversable` instances

 GHC 6.12.1 introduces an extension to the `deriving` mechanism allowing for automatic derivation of `Functor`, `Foldable`, and `Traversable` instances using the `DeriveFunctor`, `DeriveFoldable`, and `DeriveTraversable` extensions, respectively.
-Twan van Laarhoven [ first proposed this feature](https://mail.haskell.org/pipermail/haskell-prime/2007-March/002137.html) in 2007, and [ opened a related GHC Trac ticket](https://ghc.haskell.org/trac/ghc/ticket/2953) in 2009.
+Twan van Laarhoven [ first proposed this feature](https://mail.haskell.org/pipermail/haskell-prime/2007-March/002137.html) in 2007, and [opened a related GHC ticket](https://gitlab.haskell.org/ghc/ghc/ticket/2953) in 2009.

 ## Example